Table of Contents[Hide][Show]

 3. Pack a Proper Day Bag

 Packing a well-stocked day bag for your preschooler will prevent you from having to make unnecessary trips back to the hotel room.
 I’d recommend a backpack that you can wear on the rides or hang on the back of the stroller.
-Here are a few things to include in your bag:
+Here are a few things to include in your bag.

 - An entire change of clothing including a shirt, pants, underpants and socks.
 Even preschoolers who are beyond having “potty accidents” might experience one because they’re too excited to take regular bathroom breaks.
 Also socks tend to get wet on rides that splash and nobody wants to schlep around in soggy socks!

 - Snacks to fill grumbly tummies.
 Things like granola bars, dried fruit, cut veggies or crackers can be easily nibbled while standing in line.
 Don’t forget a few water bottles or juice pouches!

 - Sun protection like a hat, sunglasses and sunscreen will protect skin.

 - Tiny toys like a die-cast car, figurine or a bottle of bubbles will entertain toddlers and preschoolers who get fidgety while waiting in queue or at a restaurant.

 TravelingMom Tip: Bring a stroller, even if you don’t think you’ll need one.
 Disneyland and Disney’s California Adventure park cover several acres; that’s a lot of walking for little legs.
 Having a stroller will allow your preschooler to rest and even nap, if necessary.
 Plus the basket underneath is a great place for storage.

 Ran out of something or forget it at home?
 Fortunately the Baby Care Centers inside the theme parks have replenishment, just in case.
 Items like diapers, wipes and pacifiers are available for sale.